Driluz/Driluz/README.md

 <h1>Hi 👋, I'm Adriano Luz </h1>

-<b>I'm a systems analyst and developer, passionate about technology and learning.</b>
+<b>I am a systems analyst and I currently work in the IT area for healthcare.</b>

-🎯 Focused on: Quality Analysis and Software Testing.
+🎯 Focused on: systems support and programming.
+ERP TASY

-📚 Knowledge in: JAVA, python, sql, HTML5, JavaScript, database, data science, web development.
+📚 Knowledge in: JAVA, python, sql, JavaScript, database, data science.

 📱 Social Networks: